LaendleEnergy/LaendleEnergy.github.io/index.md

 ### 1.4.
 UI (Walter Ritter) <a name="walter"></a>

+---
+**Paper Prototype** (31.10.2023)

+- Button placement guide (?)
+  o Define primary / secondary buttons o "Third" unimportant subordinate buttons only as text links
+- Home page:
+  o Information / benefits, what the application does, why you should use the application o Designed as a landing page:
+   Problem description
+   Problem solution
+   1 sentence is sufficient
+- Registration page:
+  o Password criteria?
+None defined so far o (Username must be unique) -> Name instead of username.
+When is the check carried out? o If the user name is used, suggest another user name when clicking on it?
+- Electricity tariff selection page: o Step display, where you are in the registration process o Electricity provider dropdown (initially only with vkw) o Introduce a meter number check to see if it already exists
+- Home page:
+  o Introduce comparison diagram (how much have I saved / consumed more in comparison) o Pay attention to axis descriptions o Use terminology of target persons o Arrangement of diagrams: Display important diagrams first, e.g. if saving electricity is important, display electricity costs and savings first o Create diagram Process: Define target.
+Which metrics are available to me for the target.
+Define exactly what the diagram should show -> Implementation via Gold Query Metrics model.
+- Labeling page:
+  o Label name: "Assign consumption" o Color the curve / area when selecting the time period so that consumption is easier to see o Revise the time axis- Competition page o Edit button should only be visible to the admin o In the ranking list, write how often you have labeled o Create a button for labeling from the ranking list o Highlight benefit for labeling o Overview dialog for the missing first place such as "Hey Walter, assign 5 more labels to get the pizza 😀" o Rename navigation button: instead of "Comparison" something else, e.g. "Household members ranking", "Reward"?
+- Personal information page
+  o Save highly sensitive data securelyo Mark optional fields o Mark page explicitly as optional implementation o Add an additional password field for repetition o Delete account stands out too much as a subordinate button Perhaps only as a text link with color coding (no red!)o Group data between account, contact and household data On the same or a separate page?- Current members pageo Highlight optional fieldso Rename to household members instead of just memberso Highlight household members and profile difference- Create your own profileo More information Which household have I been invited to Previously known information Highlight benefit againo "Join household" instead of "Create profile" as a button- Devices pageo Overview of appliances directly on the appliance page
+- Energy efficiency diagram
+  o Sell this as a benefit when registering o Display devices with "catch-up requirements" first o Perhaps display several appliances at the same time (e.g. 5 worst performing) o Highlight the difference between appliance category(/type) and appliance label
+- Electricity saving page
+  o Optional: Suggestions for saving electricity o Possibly place tariff recommendation under consumption, as it is not really part of the "Save electricity" tab o Define whether the focus is on saving electricity or money o Report button placement debatable (because it does not only belong to electricity saving) o Describe what a report is
+- Electricity consumption page:o Alternating presentation of energy and costs o Insert tariff recommendation there o Cost diagrams with tariff dropdown
+---

 ### 1.5.
 Web (Daniel Rotter) <a name="daniel"></a>

+---
+**Microservices** (02.11.2023)

+*Preparation:*
+- Own database for Data Preparation Service?
+- ML service -> read only to time series database or own DB?
+- Does it make sense to split the microservices in the way we did?
+- When to use REST/events?

+*Documentation:*
+- Consideration: Link measurement to the user? o Child consumes so and so much power while playing with toy x o Answer questions such as: how much more electricity does it need if you have 1-3 children?
+- Data Collector & Data Preparation very closely coupled (Data Preparation always accesses Data Collector), possibly ML service later too o Data Preparation Service should not always fetch all data from DB -> becomes a lot if you get new data e.g. every 5 seconds o Suggestion: merge (if synchronous) or use CQRS (asynchronous, create new view)  Advantage of CQRS: if Data Collector is down, something can still be displayed) o Data Preparation Service should aggregate data immediately  Note: See what Timescale can do, not in the frontend (use hypertables) o E.g. also precalculate data for the predefined time periods (annual, monthly, weekly, daily) o Build exactly the views for the specified use cases
+- Ideally: each microservice = 1 team
+- Consider performance and availability (possibly perform load test, look at caching layer at timescale)
+- Data Preparation to Data Collector: Work with events (if you separate them at all; see what Timescale can do)
+- Events are preferable, but are more complex
+- REST only if it is not so bad if a service on which you depend fails (pay attention to the specific requirements)
+- CAP theorem for the DB (only two can be fulfilled)- Play through user stories (to which microservice does the request go, which microservices are involved, ...)
+- Play through user stories (to which microservice does the request go, which microservices are involved, ...)
+- 4+1 scheme (1 = scenarios): Based on this scheme, think about what is necessary
+---

 ### 1.6.
 Security (Armin Simma) <a name="armin"></a>